IOsonata/TaktOS/README.md

 The fastest way to get a working embedded toolchain is **IOcomposer** — an AI-assisted IDE for embedded development.
-One script installs the complete environment: IDE, GCC ARM and RISC-V toolchains, OpenOCD, and SDK paths.
+One script installs the complete environment: IDE, GCC ARM toolchain, OpenOCD, and SDK paths.
 Typical setup time: ~15 minutes.

 See [iocomposer.io](https://iocomposer.io) for a 3-minute demo and full documentation.